Skip to Content

 5. Yoho National Park/Field

-Yoho National Park is the smallest National Park within the Canadian Rockies (it’s 1,313 kilometers squared) but despite its compact size it’s filled with incredible beauty – think huge waterfalls, bright blue lakes and unique rock formations.
+Yoho National Park is the smallest National Park within the Canadian Rockies (it’s 1,313 kilometers squared) but despite its compact size it’s filled with incredible beauty – think huge waterfalls, bright blue lakes, and unique rock formations.

-The most famous resident in Yoho National Park is Emerald Lake, which gets its name thanks to its dark blue/green-ish water.
-This unique color is caused by sunlight refracting on the lake’s surface.
-One of my favorite things to do at Emerald Lake in the summer is to go canoeing on the lake, or if you’re keen for some exercise why not walk the easy one-hour loop trail around the lake.
+One of my favorite things to do at Emerald Lake in the summer is to go canoeing on the lake, or if you’re keen on some exercise why not walk the easy one-hour loop trail around the lake.
 On this trail, you may be lucky enough to see wildlife like bald eagles, bears, moose, and elk.

 If you’re visiting the lake in the winter you can hire snowshoes from Emerald Lake Lodge and go snowshoeing on the lake.
 Pretty cool!